Fix: Windows 10 do not Display Delete Confirmation Dialog

 Follow these steps to enable the delete confirmation dialog in Windows 10 using Recycle Bin Properties:-

 Step 1.
-Right-click on the Recycle Bin from the Desktop, and from the context menu, select Properties to open up the Properties window of Recycle Bin.
+Right-click on the Recycle Bin from the Desktop, and from the context menu, select Properties to open up the Properties window of the Recycle Bin.

 Step 2.
 Select the Drive and tick the checkmark next to “Display delete confirmation dialog.”